leifdreizler/bugcrowd/README.md

 ## Examples

 We have included a few examples in the `examples` folder, and plan to add more in the future.
-In the meantime you should visit the tests folder.
+In the meantime you should visit the tests folder and review the test cases for usage.